SiddhantL/HariyaaliBazaarKotlin/README.md

-# Hariyaali Bazaar
+# हरियाली Bazaar

- Hariyaali Bazaar is an online supermarket for all your daily vegetable/fruits/beans needs.
+ हरियाली Bazaar is an online supermarket for all your daily vegetable/fruits/beans needs.
 Online shopping now made easy with a wide range of items, delivered to your doorstep

 <b> Problem Statement: </b>